genderkit/genderkit/_resources/gender-services.md

 {% endcapture %}
 {% include warning warning=warn %}

-In the UK, people who are changing things linked to gender are supported by a set of specialist centres, usually known as "gender clinics", which offer diagnosis and access to other services like medications.
+In the UK, people who are changing things linked to gender are supported by a set of specialist centres, often known as "gender identity clinics" (GICs), which offer [formal diagnosis]({% link _articles/formal-diagnosis.md %}) and access to other services like hormone medications and surgeries.

 {% include gender-clinics tag="Gender Clinics" icon="tick" title="Free UK-based services" free=true referrals=true description="You can access these gender services for free by asking your GP to make a referral.
 However, these services have significant waiting lists, and may require a wait of several years before being seen." %}